LAIHC-org/laihc/README.md

    npm run serve
    ```

-4. Open your browser and visit `http://localhost:8080` to view the website.
+4. Open your browser and visit the URL provided by the Vite development server (e.g., `http://localhost:5174/`) to view the website.
+The specific URL will be displayed in the terminal after running `npm run dev`.
+Use the `--host` option if you need to expose the server on your network.

 ## Project Setup